jpaetsch/jpaetsch.github.io/README.md

 * FortAwesome (free icons and fonts)

 ## Inspiration
-Want to get experience with frontend development and have a website of my own to personalize and continue to improve over time as I add new projects to my portfolio.
+At the beginning of this project, I had little familarity with frontend design.
+I wanted to get experience with frontend development and have a website of my own to personalize and continue to improve over time as I add new projects to my portfolio.
+In addition, I want to practice animation, responsive web design, and other modern web development concepts.

 ## Sources
 Online resources used extensively.